 Without a strong foundation, students may find themselves ill-equipped for future problems, classes, and even careers.
 In the end, the goal of concept mastery is to cultivate self-motivated, independent, and enthusiastic learners who aren't afraid to take on new challenges and work with others to solve more complex problems.
-Internalizing learned concepts helps students be successful in the immediate, near, and long-term.
+Internalizing learned concepts promotes long-term student success.

 For more reasons why it's important to learn math, you can download our free whitepaper from this blog post: 3 Ways to Explain the Importance of Math to Your Children.

 Yup's pedagogy is designed to drive concept mastery.
 To accomplish this, Yup tutors follow a set of core principles when working with students

 The first principle is based on Carol Dweck's Growth Mindset model, in which instructors encourage students to believe in themselves and see mistakes as opportunities for growth.